ENISA for Startups

 The funding is conditioned on the fact that the company makes or has recently made a capital contribution equal to or greater than the aid requested.

-Can you request more than one Enisa loan?
+Can you apply for more than one Enisa loan?

 Yes.
-New financing can be requested whenever changes and growth occur in the company.
-Through new capital increases or considerable growth in its cash flow.
+New funding can be requested whenever there are changes and growth in the company.
+Through new capital increases or significant growth in the company's cash flow.

 Does Enisa finance the business project 100%?